shipyardapp/Shipyard-Documentation/docs/blueprint-library/amazon-athena/amazon-athena-authorization.md

 		![Glue read action](https://cdn.sanity.io/images/2xyydva6/production/b2ad1a247941447ef65e9e3b45ec7df2786e9226-804x732.png?w=450)

 	c.
 On the "Resources" dropdown, click "Add ARN"
 		i.
-Select "Any in this account" or add specific catalog, database, and table values - in our example we use "Any in this account" for all three (the "Any in this account" has not been selected since this overrides the example account ID with the Shipyard account ID)
+Select "Any in this account" or add specific catalog, database, and table values - in our example we use "Any in this account" for all three (the "Any in this account" has not been selected since this overrides the example account ID with the Platform account ID)

 		![Glue ARN](https://cdn.sanity.io/images/2xyydva6/production/f5cf04f3457960f119a8a0d516a48ea7db321a53-910x295.png?w=450)